Evil Switches Outfits – to The Trashman, from along comes a war

 Omm

-Note: This poem describes a time when I lived down the road from Chelsea Old Church, along Cheyne Walk, where what is now a busy road on the Embankment (the A3212) was a sleepy village shore in Sir Thomas More and Erasmus’ time.
-More worshipped (and was upbraided for singing) in the church and added a chapel to the south or river-side of the building which, unlike the rest of the church, survived World War II bombing.
-The church was rebuilt in the 1940s, retaining many of its original features and fixtures – it’s a powerfully atmospheric place.
+Note: This poem describes a time when I lived down the road from Chelsea Old Church, along Cheyne Walk where, in Sir Thomas More and Erasmus’ time, what is now a busy road on the Embankment (the A3212) was a sleepy village shore.
+Sir Thomas worshipped (and was upbraided for singing) in the church, and added a chapel to the river-side of the building which, unlike the rest of the church, survived World War II bombing.
+The church, rebuilt in the 1940s, retains many of its original features and fixtures – it’s a powerfully atmospheric place.

 I used to join Evensong regularly to contemplate the week ahead.